PackMojo

 Compostable

 Compostable packaging decomposes under the same conditions usually within a period of 90 days.
-Compostable waste is rich in nutrients and leaves no toxic elements, making it a great fertiliser.
+Compostable waste is rich in nutrients and leaves no toxic elements, making it a great fertilizer.
 Paper, natural fabrics and wood is completely compostable.

 Decomposition Time for Different Materials